eeshansrivastava89/eeshansrivastava89/README.md

 🔭 I’m currently working on building a [full-stack web app](https://eeshans.com/ab-simulator/) that shows A/B Testing in action by putting the user inside an experiment, displays live stats as more users join the experiment, and publishes a full statistical analysis to help make the final decision.

-👯 I’m looking to collaborate on building data-science focused web apps on my (personal lab)[https://eeshans.com/].
+👯 I’m looking to collaborate on building data-science focused web apps on my [personal lab](https://eeshans.com/).
 Absolutely non-commercial and for learning only.
 Building & creating without limits.

 📫 How to reach me: [LinkedIn](https://eeshans.com/)